 It is easy for someone to tell us that ‘you would know if you knocked someone over’.

 Sadly, OCD doesn’t always look for logic.
 Nor does it stop the ruminations.

 Often the only way to rid us of these horrible thoughts is to go see the section of road for ourselves.
 That visual check feeding OCD and stopping the thought in it’s tracks.

 What if the person crawled away?
 What if the police are checking cameras to see who did it?

 OCD can evolve fast, and find new ways to torment us when we thought we were okay again.

-Many drivers may be unaware that this could be OCD.
+Many drivers will be unaware that this could be OCD.
 The disorder is good at camouflaging and slowly taking over our lives.

-Speaking to a GP can help point us in the right direction.
-It can make driving much more bearable if we know when OCD is taking over, and understanding how to prevent it doing so.
+Speaking to a GP when I was at breaking point helped point me in the right direction.
+It’s made driving much more bearable as I know when OCD is taking over, and understand how to prevent it doing so.

 Other conditions may also be contributing.
 OCD is commonly associated with anxiety, Tourette Syndrome, ADHD and others.
 There could be other factors making driving a scary experience, and getting to the heart of it can only be a good thing.